Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

       external# ssh root@${SYSTEM_NAME}-ncn-m001
       ```

-   1. (recommended) After reconnecting, resume the typescript (the `-a` appends to an existing script).
+   1. (Recommended) After reconnecting, resume the typescript (the `-a` appends to an existing script).

       ```bash
       pit# cd ~